 On average, pregnancy lasts 280 days (40 weeks) from the first day of the last menstrual period.
 In most pregnancies that go a little beyond, up to 41 to 42 weeks, no problems develop.
 However, beyond that time, problems may develop because the placenta often cannot continue to deliver adequate nutrients to the fetus.
-This condition is called postmaturity Postterm Newborn A postterm newborn is a baby delivered after 42 weeks of gestation.
+This condition is called postmaturity Postterm Newborns A postterm newborn is a baby delivered after 42 weeks of gestation.
 Near the end of a term pregnancy, the function of the placenta decreases, providing fewer nutrients and less oxygen to the... read more .

 Postterm pregnancies increase the risk of problems such as